thecodingchicken/thecodingchicken.github.io/_posts/2026-04-22-some-actual-progress.md

 A12-A14 will stay grounded, for future use(I think).
 A0-A3 are Ring Counter bits, A4-A11 are OPCODE, A12-A14 are unused, and A15-A16 are for chip selection bits.

+Y9(Pin10) of right 74hc154 goes to WI(74hc574 of Instruction Register) via AND Gate with clock signal to only load it at the proper time.
+Y8 of right 74hc154 goes to CounterInHigh of the Program counter Y7 of right 74hc154 goes to CounterInLow of the Program counter Y8 of left 74HC154 goes to CounterOutHigh of the Program counter Y7 of left 74hc154 goes to CounterOutLow of the Program counter